 2. Fence goats out of wet, marshy areas where the organisms causing foot rot are more likely to grow.

-3. Use a foot bath of dilute copper or zinc sulfate or formaldehyde if foot rot becomes a herd problem.
+3. Use a foot bath of dilute copper or zinc sulfate if foot rot becomes a herd problem.

-4. Treat foot rot with appropriate antibiotics.
+4. Consult your veterinarian and treat foot rot with appropriate antibiotics.
 Follow recommended withholding guidelines for milk.

 External Parasite Control Program